 Alright, this bathroom is a lot, I know.
 A lot of blue.
 A lot of old “retro” fixtures and flooring.
 A lot of square footage.
 A lot of stripes.
 All of this wildness is more than I would usually cram into one room.
 Since this is a bathroom, though, I’m taking some bathroom artistic license.
-Who is going to argue with an odd bathroom?
-Only dorks.
 Big Blue here is one of two bathrooms in our house, and serves as our kid and guest bath.
-Obviously, we still have a ton to do, but here’s a look at our progress so far.
+Obviously, we still have a ton to do, but here’s a look at our progress/repair work so far.

 This is where it started.
 Floral walls.
 Plaid ceiling.
 Orange carpet.
 Blue fixtures.
 The 70’s were crazy, guys.
 (As if I’m one to talk.)
 But it had great bones.
 So clean and so huge.